fairhopeweb/rock-paper-scissors-game/README.md

 - I used fixed widths and heights to achieve the buttons on the pentagon background.
 I was thinking about using CSS Grid, but didn't know how to get it right.
 I'm curious about how other solutions tackled it and I might try it out if there's a better way.
 - My `playerWins()` and `computerWins()` functions could probably be refactored to one function using some if-statements, as it has a lot of the same code.
 So I might change this in the future.
+- Some kind of global leaderboard where users can see each others scores (idea credits: https://github.com/rebelchris).
+- The responsive design could be enhanced a bit as well.
+I used a small and a large breakpoint, but it could definitely improve by using a medium breakpoint as well.

 ### Useful resources